rmja/festivalpos/README.md

 ```
 docker run -e SqlServerConnectionString="..." -e RedisConnectionString="..." -e StorageConnectionString="..." -p 5000:80 rmjac/festivalpos
 ```
 Update with a connection string to SqlServer, Redis and an Azure storage account.
+Redis is only needed for printing.
 Then navigate to [localhost:5000]() to see the app running.

 ## Build